-The global wildlife health market size is expected to reach USD 4.67 Billion by 2030, registering a CAGR of 9.89% over the forecast period, according to a new report by Grand View Research, Inc. The demand for zoonotic disease prevention, sustainable ecosystem management, and animal conservation are driving the market.
+The global wildlife health market size is estimated to reach USD 5.4 billion by 2033, expanding at a CAGR of 9.1% from 2026 to 2033, according to a new report by Grand View Research, Inc. The demand for zoonotic disease prevention, sustainable ecosystem management, and animal conservation are driving the market.
 The market landscape is being shaped by cutting-edge technology, greater investment, and the adoption of the ‘One Health’ strategy.
 The quadripartite Organizations - FAO (Food and Agriculture Organization, UN, WOAH (World Organization for Animal Health), WHO (World Health Organization), and UNEP (United Nations Environment Programme) - collaboratively developed ‘One Health Joint Plan of Action (2022-2026)’ to enhance the conservation of wildlife management and overall animal & human wellbeing.

 The effective management of wildlife health requires cooperation amongst stakeholders, including governmental organizations, academic institutions, conservation groups, and local populations.
 Innovative ideas and enhanced conservation outcomes can result from the creation of platforms for information sharing and cooperation.
 For instance, in September 2021, a cooperative agreement was signed by Virbac and Jectas Innovators for the development of animal health vaccines.
 The emergence of COVID-19 has emphasized the value of researching zoonotic illnesses or infections from wild animal reservoirs.
 To stop future outbreaks and safeguard the well-being of humans and wildlife, it is essential to look into the origins, transmission routes, and potential hosts of zoonotic illnesses.